DominikN/docs_new/docs/tutorials/howtostart/rosbot2r-quick-start.md

 To attach the antenna, screw it to the antenna connector on the ROSbot rear panel.

+## Installing ROSbot's system image

+Download the lates [ROSbot 2R ubuntu 20.04 system image](https://testing-github-action.s3.eu-west-1.amazonaws.com/rosbot-rpi-ubuntu-20.04-2022-07-28.img.xz) and burn it on the SD card with [Etcher](https://www.balena.io/etcher/).

 ## Accessing ROSbot's Linux terminal

-To perform initial network configuration, you need to access ROSbot's Linux terminal first.
-There are two options
+To perform the initial network configuration, you need to access ROSbot's Linux terminal first.
+There are two options:

 ### Option 1: Using display, mouse and keyboard